mdgriffith/elm-optimize-level-2/notes/transformations.md

 # Overview of Transformations

-This is an overview of the transformations for `elm-optimize-more`.
+This is an overview of the transformations for `elm-optimize-level-2`.

 Not all of them made the cut, but seeing that a transformation is not as effective as initially thought is really good information.